rauchrods/reactnative-expo-goals-app/README.md

+# Steps to run the app

-react native app created by expo take the pull install expo app in your device run thye command npm start and scan the qr from expo app
+- react native app created by expo
+- take the pull
+- install expo app in your device
+- run thye command npm start and scan the qr from expo app